 Keep reading to find out how Utility Point matches up to other brands, including on prices and customer service.

 Utility Point came 15th out of 25 energy companies rated by 7,460 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.

-The graphic beneath shows the breakdown of Utility Point’s score in our latest survey.
+The graphic below shows the breakdown of Utility Point’s score in our latest survey.
 Scroll down to read our verdict on this energy firm and to find out more about its prices.

-We included Utility Point in our energy companies survey for the first time this year.
-It’s off to a reasonable start, finishing mid-table.
-But it still has some way to go to ‘transform the customer utility experience’ as it claims it plans to do.
+We included Utility Point in our energy companies survey for the second time this year.
+It has finished just below mid-table so it still has some way to go to ‘shake up the energy industry’ as it claims it plans to do.

-It gained ‘good’ ratings on four of the five aspects of service we gathered enough customer responses to rate in our survey, and a ‘fair’ rating on the other.
+It gained a ‘good’ rating on one of the four aspects of service we gathered enough customer responses to rate in our survey, and a ‘fair’ rating on the others.